- Business & Community Economic Development

 The Office for Equity and Diversity offers educational opportunities for individuals, departments, colleges, and units.
 Workshops focus on a wide range of equity and diversity issues in higher education.
 They can also be customized for individual unit needs and concerns.

-For more information or to request a disability-related accommodation for any OED Certificate workshop (please allow two weeks advance notice), contact Ralph Blanco at firstname.lastname@example.org or 612-625-8680.
+For more information or to request a disability-related accommodation for any OED Certificate workshop (please allow two weeks advance notice), contact Wendy at OEDed@umn.edu or 612-624-0594.

 Click here to add the OED Certificate Workshops calendar to your Google Calendar.
 (NOTE: You must be logged in to your UMN Google Account for these calendar options to function properly.)

-U of M STUDENTS NOT EMPLOYED AT THE U:
+FOR U of M STUDENTS AND PEOPLE NOT EMPLOYED AT THE U:

 If you are NOT currently employed in any capacity by the University of Minnesota,

-OED Certificate Workshop 1: Being an Ally in the Work of Equity and Diversity
+OED Certificate Workshop: Being an Ally in the Work of Equity and Diversity

 If “Diversity is Everybody’s Everyday Work,” then where do I fit in?
 How can I be part of this work if I never thought these issues were “my issues”?
 This workshop introduces participants to the concept of being an ally.
 Participants explore how it’s possible, and why it’s necessary, to work toward access, inclusion, and support for marginalized and underrepresented students, faculty, staff, and community members, and for greater equity in all parts of our institution—even from our positions of privilege.

-OED Certificate Workshop 2: Leadership in the Context of Equity and Diversity
+OED Certificate Workshop: Leadership in the Context of Equity and Diversity

 This workshop explores leadership in both traditional and nontraditional contexts, as well as both personally and institutionally.
 We ask: how can I leverage what formal and informal power I have to move equity and diversity work forward – in my workplace and in other parts of my life?
 What do I need to be a leader, and what will it mean to see myself as a leader on these issues?
 What will it take for my unit/department/college/university to be seen as a leader on issues of equity and diversity?

-OED Certificate Workshop 4: Communicating on Issues of Equity and Diversity
+OED Certificate Workshop: Communicating on Issues of Equity and Diversity

 Our efforts in advancing equity and diversity will mean little if we can't communicate effectively with our key constituents and stakeholders—especially around our efforts and successes.
 This workshop addresses how our various means of communication do—or do not—send messages that are perceived as welcoming and inclusive.
 It also addresses the challenges, strategies, and outcomes found in a strong equity and diversity communication plan.

-OED Certificate Workshop 5: Engaging Universal Design Concepts to Increase Access and Inclusion
+OED Certificate Workshop: Engaging Inclusive Design Concepts to Increase Access

 Talking about race and racism can be challenging for many people.
 It can be tempting to keep our discussions at a surface level, so as to avoid hurt, anger, shame and guilt.
 But open and honest discussions on race, as well as basic history and context that are often neglected in the discussions, are necessary for us to address the racial inequities that continue to challenge our personal relationships, institutions, and society.

-OED Certificate Workshop 8: Breaking the Glass Ceiling: Making the Case for Women's Equity
+OED Certificate Workshop: Breaking the Glass Ceiling: Making the Case for Women's Equity

 The media makes it sound like women have reached equality.
 What's the truth?
 And how do you make the case quickly, i.e., in the time it takes for an elevator ride?
 In this interactive workshop, increase your knowledge of women’s stats today, share ideas for breaking the ceiling, and practice making a one-minute case explaining how achieving women’s equity benefits everyone.

-OED Certificate Workshop 9: Understanding Disability & Advancing Access
+OED Certificate Workshop: Understanding Disability & Advancing Access

 Our world is becoming increasingly rich and complex as more and more individuals become open about the challenges they face as people with disabilities.
 Whether the barrier is physical, academic, employment-related, or attitudinal, we are all responsible for understanding how barriers diminish access for some University community members.
 In this workshop, participants learn strategies for advancing access for everyone on our campuses.